fortanix/terraform-provider-dsm/docs/resources/dsm_group.md

   * **user**: If the group was created by a user, the computed value will be the matching user id
   * **app**: If the group was created by a app, the computed value will be the matching app id
 * **description**: The Fortanix DSM group object description
+* **approval_policy**: The Fortanix DSM group object quorum approval policy definition as a JSON string